Girl name origins & meanings

 What does Ruby mean and stand for?

 The name Ruby is of Latin and French origin and means "deep red precious stone."
 It derives from the Latin word ruber, meaning red.
-Originally the name of gemstone and birthstone of July, Ruby became a given name in the 19th century.
+Originally the name of the gemstone and birthstone of July, Ruby became a given name for baby girls in the 19th century.

 Famous people who gave their babies this name